ugroh/markdown/README.md

 [our official Docker image][docker-witiko/markdown] as a drop-in replacement for [the `texlive/texlive:latest` Docker image][docker-texlive/texlive]!
-The following example shows a [GitHub Actions][github-actions] pipeline, which will automatically typeset and prerelease a PDF document named the latest development version of the Markdown package:
+The following example shows a [GitHub Actions][github-actions] pipeline, which will automatically typeset and prerelease a PDF document:

 ``` yaml
 name: Typeset and prerelease the book